 The Bonds are issued pursuant to the State Constitution, statutes of the State, including acts of the General Assembly (the "General Assembly") authorizing the issuance of the Bonds (the "Authorization Acts") and the Resolution.
-The proceeds of the Bonds will be applied to pay for various capital facilities of the State and to provide financing for other capital projects, as authorized by the Authorization Acts.

-The State will allocate the debt service with respect to the Bonds to various capital facilities.
-All of such Bonds are authorized to be sold as twenty-year bonds and all of the Bonds will be sold as twenty-year bonds.
+Proceeds of the 2020A Bonds will be applied to pay for various capital facilities of the State, as provided by the Authorization Acts.
+The State will allocate the debt service with respect to the 2020A Bonds to various capital facilities.
+All of such 2020A Bonds are authorized to be sold as twenty-year bonds and all of the 2020A Bonds will be sold as twenty-year bonds.